samyeule/minecraft-launcher-skin-extractor/README.md

 \
 If you're on Linux and would like to contribute, then please open an issue containing what distro you're using, how you installed the game, and where your Minecraft installation folder is located.

-This script contains modified code from helensy's (base64-to-image package)[https://github.com/helensy/base64-to-image/].
+This script contains modified code from helensy's base64-to-image package: https://github.com/helensy/base64-to-image